ubccr/xdmod/docs/upgrade.md

  For more information please refer to [release notes](https://github.com/ubccr/xdmod/releases) for Open XDMoD 11.0 or under the "Release Notes" in the "About" tab in the XDMoD portal.

+After the upgrade, users wishing to use the [`xdmod-data`](https://github.com/ubccr/xdmod-data) Python package to retrieve data from your Open XDMoD installation will need `xdmod-data` version 1.0.1 or greater.
+To upgrade the Python package to the latest version, users can run `pip install --upgrade xdmod-data`.

 ### Configuration File Changes

+#### `portal_settings.ini`

-For the [Data Analytics Framework](data-analytics-framework.md), the REST endpoint for retrieving raw data will now stream all the data as a JSON text sequence rather than returning a single JSON object that had a certain limited number of rows (default 10,000) configured by the `rest_raw_row_limit` setting in `portal_settings.ini`.
-This setting is no longer needed, so it will be removed when `xdmod-upgrade` is run.
+For the [Data Analytics Framework](data-analytics-framework.md), the REST endpoint for retrieving raw data will now stream all the data as a JSON text sequence rather than returning a single JSON object that had a certain limited number of rows (default 10,000) configured by the `rest_raw_row_limit` setting.
+This setting is no longer needed, so it will be removed during the upgrade.

+The user manual is now built using the Python Sphinx library, which makes the `user_manual` setting no longer needed, so it will be removed during the upgrade.

+#### `resources.json` and `resource_specs.json`

 New fields have been added to the `resources.json` and `resource_specs.json` files to support the new `Resource Specifications` realm.

-The `resources.json` file include a new field `resource_allocation_type`.
+The `resources.json` file includes a new field `resource_allocation_type`.
 The `resource_allocation_type` field indicates how this resource is allocated to users, such as by CPU, GPU or Node.
 The upgrade process will default this value to `CPU`.
-After the upgrade process is complete, you can change this value to other acceptable value.
+After the upgrade process is complete, you can change this value to another acceptable value.
 The list of acceptable values is listed in the [Configuration Guide](configuration.md).

-The `resource_specs.json` file adds new files to specify information about GPU's inlcuded in a system.
+The `resource_specs.json` file adds new fields to specify information about GPUs included in a system.
 Below is an example of the new format, which includes the new GPU fields.

 ```json
 [